Please ensure Javascript is enabled for purposes of website accessibility

 Five-Year Estimates

-Northern Virginia's age 25 and over population holding professional and graduate degrees in 2000 was 22.1% and in the 2016-2020 period was 28.7%, compared to the United States which was 8.9% and 12.7% respectively.
-This strong growth in highly educated persons creates a strong, growing, and flourishing business community.
+Northern Virginia's age 25 and over population holding professional and graduate degrees in 2000 was 22.1% and in the 2017-2021 period was 29.4%, compared to the United States which was 8.9% and 13.1% respectively.
+Northern Virginia's strong growth in highly educated persons creates a strong, growing, and flourishing business community.

 Graduate or Professional Degree - Historic Compared to Current